pes•si•mism (ˈpɛs əˌmɪz əm)

 The scientific community (including John, who has deep knowledge of astronomy) tries to calm people down saying Melancholia will just pass by, and it will be a magnificent view, which should be seen and celebrated by all.

 Claire doesn’t believe this and is filled with anxiety, dread and terror, due to many people claiming online that Melancholia will indeed hit and destroy Earth and that the governments and the scientific community are lying.
-She’s so overpowered by dread that she even gets a bottle of pills to possibly commit suicide.
+She’s so overpowered by dread that she even gets a bottle of to possibly commit suicide.
 John forbids her from using the computer and insists nothing bad will happen.

 Claire and Justine have a conversation where Justine tells her that Melancholia will destroy Earth and that that’s a good thing, because “life on Earth is evil”, “we don’t need to grieve for it” and “no one will miss it”.